Dangerous waste permits

-Only facilities with a dangerous waste permit may treat other businesses' dangerous waste or store dangerous waste on a long-term basis.
+Only facilities with a dangerous waste permit (i.e., permitted dangerous waste facilities) may treat dangerous waste for other businesses or store dangerous waste on a long-term basis.
 This permit is also required to dispose of dangerous waste by burning or burying.
-These permitted businesses are often called Treatment, Storage, Disposal, or Recycling Facilities (TSDs or TSDRs).

 Dangerous waste permitting process

 The formal permitting process involves many steps.
-Years may pass between the time a facility submits a Part B permit application and when it receives a permit, or a permit denial.
+Years may pass between the time a facility submits an application and when it receives a permit approval or denial.
 Most of our dangerous waste permitting work is permit renewals.
 We rarely get applications for new facilities.